HorizenOfficial/horizen-academy-v2/docs/privacy/private-transactions.md

 Another use-case that is perfect for the application of zk-Proofs is identity verification.

 For example, you could prove to an entity that you are of a certain age without revealing any personal data like your DOB.
-Horizen uses _zk-SNARKs_ for it's _shielded_ transactions.
+Horizen used to use _zk-SNARKs_ for it's _shielded_ transactions.

 [zk-SNARKs](privacy/zk-snarks-vs-zk-starks.md) are a special type of _Zero-Knowledge Proofs_, namely **Zero-Knowledge Succinct Non-interactive Arguments of Knowledge**.